DataONEorg/metrics-service/src/d1_metrics_service/README.rst

                         |
                     https @ 443
                         |
-                   [apache2.4]
+             [apache2.4 + mod_wsgi]
                         |
-                   http @ 8010
-                        |
-                 [gunicorn @ 8010]
                [d1-metrics-service]
               /         |        \
         http @ 8200    5432   cn.dataone.org @443
             /           |          \
     [Elastic Search] [Postgres]   [Solr]

-Gunicorn and d1-metrics-service are deployed in a virtual environment using Python 3.5+.
+Python and d1-metrics-service are deployed in a virtual environment using Python 3.5+.

-Gunicorn is managed using systemd.

 The Virtual Environment